News - Relaunch Decree

 For working parents any periods of parental leave, even if extended (pursuant to Articles 32–33 of Legislative Decree No. 151/2001), taken by parents during the period of suspension, are converted into special COVID leave.
 This period or these days are not counted toward parental leave nor compensated as parental leave.

-The Eligibility for special COVID leave is granted alternately to both parents, for a total of thirty days, and is subject to the condition that there is no other parent in the household receiving income support in the event of suspension or termination of employment, or any other parent who is unemployed or not working.
+The entitlement to special COVID leave is granted alternately to both parents, for a total of thirty days, and is subject to the condition that the household does not include another parent receiving income support in the event of suspension or termination of employment, or another parent who is unemployed or not working.

-As alternative to COVID special leave the same eligible workers may still choose to receive the bonus for the purchase of babysitting services, within total maximum limit of 1,200 euros, in lieu of the 600 euros initially provided for.
+As alternative to special COVID leave , the same eligible workers may still choose to receive the bonus for the purchase of babysitting services, within total maximum limit of 1,200 euros, in lieu of the 600 euros initially provided for.

 Want to learn more?